dward2/BME547/Assignments/ECG_Analysis/README.md

 ## Git Version Control Expectations
 * Frequent and meaningful commits!
-* Branches should be used for specific feature implementions, bug fixes, etc.
+* Branches should be used for specific feature implementations, bug fixes, etc.
 * Branch names should be meaningful.
 * Merge your feature branches into the main branch using Pull Requests on Git Hub.
-  - Feature branches should be merged after passing unit tests with Travis CI.
+  - Feature branches should be merged after passing unit tests with GitHub Actions.
   - Do not delete your branches after merging them into main.
 * Create an annotated tag titled `v1.0.0` or subsequent version when your assignment is completed and ready to be graded.